sparkle-project/sparkle-project.github.io/documentation/programmatic-setup/index.md

 }
 ```

-Check [Add Settings in SwiftUI](/documentation/preferences-ui#add-settings-in-swiftui) for adding updater settings for the user.
+For adding additional updater settings, you may also want to check out [Add Settings in SwiftUI](/documentation/preferences-ui#add-settings-in-swiftui).

 ## Create an Updater in Mac Catalyst